FREE SHIPPING on orders over $75 International: over $250

 The sugary addition of lychee provides some specialty in its pairing with a fermented black counterpart.
 It can be brewed with lemon or rose for added complexity and transformation.
 It also makes a great iced tea and is popular in Taiwan for making famous bubble tea drinks.

-In fact, tea merchants invented Gongfu Lychee black tea's modern processing in the 1920-1930s.
+Tea producers invented the modern processing of Gongfu Lychee black tea in the early 20th century.
 They used the fruit's pulp and flowers to scent the tea leaves.
 It was part of an attempt to enter foreign trade markets and provide fruit-scented tea to Americans and Europeans.
-The result is a tea with a bright red soup color and an intense fragrance that reminds of honey.
-Its dry tea strips are tight, dark brown in color, with apparent golden hair.
-The Gongfu lychee black tea has a mellow taste and a sweet, soothing flavor that is long and enduring.
+The result is a tea with a bright red soup color and an intense fragrance that reminds one of honey.
+Its dry tea strips are tight, dark brown, and have apparent golden hair.
+The Gongfu lychee black tea has a mellow taste and a long-lasting, soothing flavor.
 The unique pairing makes this specialty tea not only a local best-seller but also a product sought overseas.
 This tea is a good choice for those with sensitive stomachs.

 • Altitude: 800m